TedLeRoy/docksec/README.md

 You must be prepared to troubleshoot any issues that arise from running the script.

-Everything the script does is available to you in the docksec.sh file, so you can refer to that when troubleshooting.
+Everything the script does is available to you in the docksec.sh file, so you can refer to that should troubleshooting be necessary.

 ## Installing